Manhood for Amateurs

-Manhood For Amateurs is a 2009 collection of essays by the American writer Michael Chabon.
+Manhood For Amateurs: The Pleasures and Regrets of a Husband, Father, and Son is a 2009 collection of essays by the American writer Michael Chabon.

 Collection

 The complete title of Chabon's collection is Manhood for Amateurs: The Pleasures and Regrets of a Husband, Father, and Son.
 As the writer explains, the work discusses "being a man in all its complexity — a son, a father, a husband."
 The collection was nominated for a 2010 Northern California Book Award in the Creative Nonfiction category.
 This was Chabon's second published collection of essays and non-fiction.
 McSweeney's published Maps and Legends, a collection of Chabon's literary essays, on May 1, 2008.

 Essays

 Most of the essays previously appeared in GQ, The New York Times, and others.